inconvergent/cl-veq/DOCS.md

 veq context op: D/
 fxname: -D/
 args: (A B)
-body: (/ A B)
+body: (/ A B).
 ```

 #### :context: D2

 ```
-make 2d vector in veq context. strict.
+strict make 2d vector in veq context.
 ```

 #### D2$

 ```
-returns indices (default 0) from 2d vector array as values.
+returns indices (default 0) from 2d vector array (DVEC) as values.
 ex: (D2$ a i j ...) returns (values a[i] .. a[j] .. ...).
 note that the number of values depends on the dimension.